Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Boilermakers have been favored by 11 points or more once this season and covered the spread.

-- Purdue's games this year have not gone over the point total yet in three opportunities.
+- Purdue's games this year have not gone over the total in three opportunities.

 - The Boilermakers have three giveaways this season, while the Fighting Illini have six takeaways .